Nima-Farhang/Data-Platform-Demo/docs/architecture.md

 - public subnet
 - private subnet
 - internet gateway
+- optional VPC endpoints for S3, CloudWatch Logs, Secrets Manager, STS, Glue, and KMS

-V1 does not include NAT Gateway, private endpoints, or multi-AZ complexity.
+VPC endpoints are disabled by default.
+The platform does not create NAT Gateway, transit networking, or multi-AZ topology unless the architecture scope changes.

 ### Platform Storage

-Storage provides shared platform S3 locations for data product repositories to consume.
+Storage provides shared platform S3 locations for platform and product repositories to consume.

 It includes:

+- raw bucket
-- `platform-raw`
+- logs bucket
-- `platform-logs`
+- artifacts bucket
-- `platform-artifacts`
+- curated bucket

-Each bucket must use encryption, versioning, lifecycle rules, and public access blocking.
+Each bucket uses encryption, versioning, lifecycle rules, and public access blocking.

+### KMS

+KMS provides the shared platform key and alias.

+The key is used by shared platform resources such as S3, CloudTrail, and CloudWatch Logs where configured.

-### IAM Roles
+### IAM

 IAM provides role-based access for platform administration, deployment automation, and data product repository deployment.